-To receive federal, state and most institutional aid administered through the Financial Aid Office, you must:
+To receive federal, state and most institutional aid administered through LMU Financial Aid, you must:

 - Have a high school diploma, GED or equivalent to receive federal student aid.
 More information on other documents equivalent to high school completion is available here .

-- Be a citizen, permanent resident of the United States or other eligible non-citizen as detailed in the Free Application for Federal Student Aid (FAFSA) instructions for federal state and university funded financial aid programs.
-If you have been instructed to submit documentation of your citizenship status, you are required to bring the original documentation that verifies your status to the Financial Aid Office.
+- Be a citizen, permanent resident of the United States or other eligible non-citizen as detailed in the Free Application for Federal Student Aid (FAFSA) instructions for federal state and university-funded financial aid programs.
+If you have been instructed to submit documentation of your citizenship status, you are required to bring the original documentation that verifies your status to LMU Financial Aid.
 Documentation of eligible non-citizens must not have an expiration date prior to the start of the academic year.
-The Financial Aid Office will submit copies of the documentation for eligible non-citizens to the Department of Homeland Security for confirmation.
-Detailed information on eligible categories and required documentation is available here.
+LMU Financial Aid will submit copies of the documentation for eligible non-citizens to the Department of Homeland Security for confirmation.
+Detailed information on eligible categories and required documentation are available here.

 - Maintain Satisfactory Academic Progress (SAP) according to SAP policy for financial aid recipients.

 - Not be enrolled beyond eight semesters.
 Students who require enrollment to complete a Bachelor’s degree beyond eight semesters (4 years) are only eligible for the Federal Pell Grant and Federal Direct Student and Parent Loans.
 Students must appeal to be considered for other types of aid beyond 8 semesters.
 The maximum semesters for transfer students will be based on the number of units accepted for transfer.
 For example, a transfer student for whom 60 units (junior grade level) are accepted will be considered to have completed 4 semesters and will have 4 remaining semesters of eligibility.